 These problems have not gone unnoticed by the Mongolian government.
 It has a number of projects aimed to help Ulan Bator’s overcrowding.
-Perhaps the most ambitious is the construction of an entirely new capital, Maidar City, which is designed for 300,000 people and will be located 30km from Ulan Bator and will hold 300,000 people.
+Perhaps the most ambitious is the construction of an entirely new capital, Maidar City.
+It will have a location 30km from Ulan Bator and will hold 300,000 people.

 Another plan involves billions of dollars worth of infrastructure enhancement in the ger districts, poorer communities in the hills of Ulan Bator.
-But some doubt Mongolia’s government, which is democratic, will be able to pass the legislation.
+However, some doubt Mongolia’s democratic government will be able to pass the legislation.

 How to Invest in Mongolia

-For investors, Mongolia has a stock exchange of 332 listed companies and a market capitalization of around US$3 billion dollars.
-As of 2011, it was the second best performing stock market in the world with gains of over 57%.
+For stock investors, Mongolia has an exchange of 332 listed companies and a market capitalization of around US$3 billion dollars.

 As of 2011, the Mongolian Stock Exchange was the second best performing in the world.
 It gained over 57% during that year.